 Who has the time or money for that?
 You need to make important business decisions and can’t afford to suffer from analysis paralysis while you wait for a clean test conclusion.

-Applying Cascading Significance
+Applying Cascading Significance in Marketing

-First try seeing if you can even get customers to your website for 85 cents.
+First, try seeing if you can even get customers to your website for 85 cents.

 You only need a couple hundred dollars to test that hypothesis and one of 3 things will happen: